copenhas/funs/README.md

 # funs
-A friendly somewhat familiar argument parser to make great APIs easier
+A friendly somewhat familiar argument parser to make great APIs easier.

-Sort of like a simpler regular expression matching for arguments and types instead of characters.
+It handles function argument specs/patterns and sanitizes them a little.
+Sort of like a simpler regular expression matching for arguments and types instead of strings and characters.
+Which means less argument parsing for you just because you want an optional argument or require something to be a function.

 [![Build Status](https://travis-ci.org/copenhas/funs.png)](https://travis-ci.org/copenhas/funs)